grpc/proposal/A92-xds-ext-authz.md

       `disallowed_headers` config field, it will not be added to this map.
       Otherwise, if the `allowed_headers` config field is unset or matches the header, the header will be added to this map.
 Otherwise, the header will be excluded from this map.
+The individual `HeaderValue` messages will be populated as described in [A102].
     - [path](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/auth/v3/attribute_context.proto#L148):
       Will always be set.
     - [size](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/service/auth/v3/attribute_context.proto#L165):